threeML/threeML/docs/md_docs/flux_examples.md

 ax.set_ylim(1e-6)
 ```

 Lets grab the result.
-Rememer, we can save the results to disk, so all of the following ooperations can be run at a later time without having to redo all the above steps!
+Remember, we can save the results to disk, so all of the following operations can be run at a later time without having to redo all the above steps!

 ```python
 result = ba.results